bahrus/trans-render/README.md

 I may not yet fully grasp the proposal, but it still does appear to me that the template instantiation proposal is only useful if one defines regions ahead of time in the markup where dynamic content may go.

 This library, on the other hand, considers the entire template document open for amendment.
-This may be alarming, if as me, you find yourself comparing this effort to the constructible stylesheet proposal, where authors need to specify which elements can be themed.
+This may be alarming, if as me, you find yourself comparing this effort to the [::part ::theme initiative](https://meowni.ca/posts/part-theme-explainer/), where authors need to specify which elements can be themed.

 However, the use case is quite different.
 In the case of stylesheets, we are talking about global theming, affecting large numbers of elements at the same time.
 The use case I'm really considering is one web component extending another.
 It doesn't seem that unreasonable to provide maximum flexibility in that circumstance.
 Yes, I suppose the ability to mark some tags as "undeletable / non negotiable" might be nice, but I see no way to enforce that.